dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 In .NET, components and applications indicate the environments they can run on with a Target Framework Moniker (TFM).
 These are often misunderstood.
 The problem this ADR describes can partly be blamed on a misuse of TFMs.

 TFMs can be very broad.
 A component with a TFM of `netstandard2.0` can run on any .NET runtime that supports .NET Standard 2.0 (e.g., .NET 8.0, or .NET Framework 4.7.2), and does not care which operating system it runs on.
 But TFMs can be a good deal more specific.
 If a component has a TFM of `net6.0-windows10.0.19041`, it requires .NET 6.0 or later (so it won't run on any version of .NET Framework) and will run only on Windows.
 Moreover, it has indicated that it was built for a particular Windows API surface area.
-That `10.0.19041` is an SDK version number but it corresponds to the May 2020 update to Windows 10 (also known as version 2004, or 20H1).
+That `10.0.19041` is an SDK version number and it corresponds to the May 2020 update to Windows 10 (also known as version 2004, or 20H1).

 A version-specific TFM does not necessarily imply a minimum OS version requirement.
 A component must specify 10.0.19041 if it wants to attempt to use APIs introduced in that version of Windows, but the operative word here is "attempt".
 It's possible to detect failures and fall back to alternative behaviour when the API turns out to be unavailable.
 Thus, a component with a `net6.0-windows10.0.19041` TFM may well be able to run on Windows 10.0.18362.